 Cut red craft foam or felt to make tomatoes.
 You can cut it into circles, wedges, or squares.
 You can even re-use them as pepperoni for a pizza shop dramatic play set up.

 How’s that for being resourceful?

 Foam or strips of yarn can be used for cheese.
-You can also make lettuce with felt, foam, or green paper.
+You can also make lettuce with felt, foam, or by tearing green paper.

 My favorite topping creation is jalapeno peppers.
 You can make them by cutting a rough circle out of green foam and adding three holes in the center with a hole punch.